-The soft-start time must be long enough to allow the regulator to charge the output capacitor up to the output voltage without drawing excessive current.
-Equation 43 can be used to find the minimum soft-start time, $T{SS}$ , necessary to charge the output capacitor, $C{OUT}$ , from 10% to 90% of the output voltage, $V{OUT}$ , with an average soft-start current of $I{SSavg}$ .
-In the example, to charge the effective output capacitance of 58 $\mu$ F up to 5 V with an average current of 1 A requires a 0.2-ms soft-start time.
+The slow start time must be long enough to allow the regulator to charge the output capacitor up to the output voltage without drawing excessive current.
+Equation 43 can be used to find the minimum slow\-start time, T{ss} , necessary to charge the output capacitor, C{OUT} , from 10% to 90% of the output voltage, V{OUT} , with an average slow start current of I{SSavg} .
+In the example, to charge the effective output capacitance of 130 μ F up to 3.3 V with an average current of 1 A requires a 0.3-ms slow-start time.